myechuri/flocker-pipelinedb/README.md

 * ``cd flocker-pipelinedb``

-* Start PipelineDB server on the first Agent Node:
+* Start PipelineDB server on Agent Node 1:
 <pre><code>
 docker-compose -f docker-compose-node1.yml up
 </code></pre>
-This starts up PipelineDB server on Agent Node 1.

 * Connect to PipelineDB server on Agent Node 1, create database ``twitter`` with static stream ``tweets``, and a continuous view ``tagstream`` that pulls hashtags from tweets within past one hour.